lxqt/libfm-qt/README.md

 ### Binary packages

-Official binary packages are available in Arch Linux, Debian (as of Debian stretch) and openSUSE (Leap 42.1 and Tumbleweed).
-The library is still missing in Fedora which is providing version 0.10.0 of PCManFM-Qt only so far.
-This version was still including the code outsourced into libfm-qt later so libfm-qt will have to be provided by Fedora, too, as soon as the distribution upgrades to PCManFM-Qt ≥ 0.10.1.
+Official binary packages are provided by all major Linux and BSD distributions.
+Just use your package manager to search for string `libfm-qt`

 ## Development